Electrical Engineering (EE)

 Topic 6: Advanced Computer Architecture.
 Superscalar and vector processors, advanced pipelining techniques, instruction-level parallelism and dynamic scheduling techniques, advanced memory hierarchy design.

 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5443.
 Discrete-Time Control Theory and Design.
 (3-0) 3 Credit Hours.

+Prerequisite: EE 5143.
 Control theory relevant to deterministic and stochastic analysis and design of computer-controlled systems using both state-space and input-output models.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5453.
 Topics in Software Engineering.
 (3-0) 3 Credit Hours.

 Topic 2: Embedded Software Systems Design.
-Dataflow models, uniprocessor and multiprocessor scheduling, hardware/software codesign, hierarchical finite state machines, synchronous languages, reactive systems, and heterogeneous systems.
+This topic covers dataflow models, uniprocessor and multiprocessor scheduling, hardware/software codesign, hierarchical finite state machines, synchronous languages, reactive systems, and heterogeneous systems.

 Topic 4: Advanced Engineering Programming.
 Programming in the cloud, advanced engineering design problems and techniques using C++ and Java, advanced data structures and complexity analysis of algorithms, dynamic programming using Perl and Python, and large-scale and real-world group and individual projects.

 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5473.
 Fiber Optic Communication.
 (3-0) 3 Credit Hours.